 Public funding for these programs is provided by the New York City Department of Cultural Affairs in partnership with the City Council; the New York City Department of Youth and Community Development and the New York City Council; and the New York State Council on the Arts with the support of Governor Andrew Cuomo and the New York State Legislature.

-Major funding is provided by Daphne Recanati Kaplan and Thomas S. Kaplan; Bloomberg LP; The Herman Lissner Foundation; Jean Doumanian; the Wilf Family; the Kasowitz Family; the John and Fred Klingenstein Fund; AT&T; the David L. Klein, Jr. Foundation; the MetLife Foundation Partners in Arts Education Program, which is funded by MetLife Foundation and administered by the National Guild for Community Arts Education; the Sylvia and Marvin Rubin Family Foundation; Lini Lipton; Epstein Teicher Philanthropies; Con Edison; the Adolph and Ruth Schnurmacher Foundation, Inc.; the Pamela and Richard Rubinstein Foundation; 3D Systems Cubify®; and LEGO Education, among others.
+Major funding is provided by Daphne Recanati Kaplan and Thomas S. Kaplan; Bloomberg LP; The Herman Lissner Foundation; Jean Doumanian; the Wilf Family; the Kasowitz Family; the John and Fred Klingenstein Fund; AT&T; the David L. Klein, Jr. Foundation; the MetLife Foundation Partners in Arts Education Program, which is funded by MetLife Foundation and administered by the National Guild for Community Arts Education; the Sylvia and Marvin Rubin Family Foundation; Lini Lipton; Epstein Teicher Philanthropies; Con Edison; the Adolph and Ruth Schnurmacher Foundation, Inc.; the Pamela and Richard Rubinstein Foundation; 3D Systems Cubify®; LEGO Education; and the Sy Syms Foundation, among others.

 Generous support is also provided by the Alan and Katherine Stroock Fund, the David L. Klein Jr. Foundation, Epstein Teicher Philanthropies, the Edmond de Rothschild Foundation, and the Pamela and Richard Rubinstein Foundation.